 Many place names in Ireland are derived from the names of trees.
 Derry or Doire is named after an oak grove, and Kildare or Cill-dara is the Church of the Oak.

 Sacred trees were planted to mark the locations of holy wells and churches.

 Oak trees surrounded and were used to build crannógs, artificial islands built in lakes or marshes.

 The druids often performed cultural ceremonies at the base of a tree or in a woodland copse.

 I wonder if St. Patrick and other early Irish Christians recognized the importance of trees to the native Celts of Ireland.
 Perhaps this is why they built so many churches and named many holy places after trees.

 Trees were sacred to the ancient Celts.
 Many grew and tended a Monument Tree close to their home.

 Warring clans often attached each others Monument Trees, rather than their fortresses.
 I suppose it was a case of attacking a man's pride, because the ancient Celts revered and worshipped these trees.

 Brehon Law ruled the land of Ireland in pre-Christian times.
-Brehons (judges) laid down and enforced the law.
+Brehons (judges) or druids laid down and enforced the law.